kemill1207/Getting-and-Cleaning-Data/CodeBook.md

----
-title: "CodeBook"
-author: "kemill1207"
-date: "Wednesday, February 18, 2015"
-output: html_document
----
+#Getting and Cleaning Data
+##CodeBook

+###Data Collection and Analysis

 The data contained in the UCI HAR Dataset collects the readings of over 10,000 tests from the 30 subjects, who each performed the 6 activities.

 run_analysis.r combines all of the data into a single table, then finds the mean for each measurement for each activity performed by each subject.
 The final output is a tidy, 180 x 68, summary data table  which reports these averages.

-Summary of Variables for the output of run_analysis.R:
+###Summary of Variables for the output of run_analysis.R:

 Subject:
      Factor.
 30 levels,
      Numbers 1 through 30.
 Each number represents an individual subject.

 Activity:
      Factor.
 6 levels.
 Each factor name describes the activity performed by each subject      for which data was recorded.
      "LYING"
      "SITTING"
      "STANDING"